• About

 For more information on the top specialty regional dishes France has to offer, go check out our blog HERE.

-The Evolution and Future of the Michelin Guide
+The Evolution of future of the Michelin Guide

 At this point, the guide has expanded its reach, covering more countries and regions.
 I love that it plays such a big part in promoting a global appreciation of diverse culinary traditions.
 And the best part is that the core values of quality, creativity, and excellence remain unchanged.